Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/kochava.md

 ---
-title: Import Marketing Data from Kochava
+title: Import Kochava Marketing Data
 description: Integrate Amplitude with Kochava to understand where your users are coming from and which are your highest-performing sources.
 ---